code-423n4/moonwell-bug-bounty/README.md

 <ins>The following are known issues and therefore are out of scope:</ins>

+- If the pause duration for xWELL is updated to a longer duration after the contract is paused, there is the possibility that this pauses the contract further if the guardian is not kicked, or the guardian does not unpause.
+This is a known issue.
 - Borrowing rewards for markets where a reward speed is not set do not accrue without a user calling claim (or someone calling claimBehalf).
 - When setting reward speed = 0 and turning it back on for a market, rewards will accrue as if the new rate was always on.
 - Assets which are supplied which a user hasn’t called ‘enterMarkets’ for can still be seized.
 This is working as designed.